Piinshin/Compare-wecsim-and-openfast/README.md

 # MRE Group Homework - January 2025
 This homework task involves plotting and comparing the numerical models of a floating offshore wind turbine system (FOWT).
 Please take a look at the `.ipynb` file to see the result.
-Please upload your output file in `Output` folder.
-See the guidelines and rules below.
+Please upload your output file in `Output` folder, and make sure you see the guidelines and rules ## 更新文件-檔案上傳要求 below.

 ## **System Details**
 - **Numerical Models**: OpenFAST, WEC-Sim